cloudpassage/cloudpassage-bosh/README.md

 Each BOSH deployment needs to provide a specially structured configuration file - deployment manifest.

+Required Halo configuration variables to put into the manifest:

+1. agent_key=agent_key (value of your agent key)
+2. aws_server_label= (0 or 1, 0 to use accountId_instanceId, 1 to use default server hostname)

 Here is a sample manifest that utilizes AWS.

 ```